-Address: 11150 East Blvd, Cleveland, OH 44106, United States
+Address: 11150 East Blvd, Cleveland, Ohio 44106, United States

 Founded in 1913, the Cleveland Museum of Art is one of the most-visited art museums in the country.
-The place is a comprehensive art museum, rated as one of the most interesting things to do in Cleveland, Ohio.
+The place is a comprehensive museum covering a range of artistic periods and modes.

-Entry to the museum is free, but you may have to buy a ticket for some special exhibitions or concerts.
-Some of the masterpieces in the museum are:
+Entry to the Cleveland Museum of Art is free, but you may have to buy a ticket for some special exhibitions or concerts.
+A few of the works you’ll find here include La Vie by Pablo Picasso, The Red Kerchief by Claude Monet, and The Burning of the Houses of Lords and Commons by J.M.W.
+Turner.

 4. Museum of Contemporary Art Cleveland

-Address: 11400 Euclid Ave, Cleveland, OH 44106, United States
+Address: 11400 Euclid Ave, Cleveland, Ohio 44106, United States

 See Related: Best Spring Break Destinations for Families